ivanoats/code-301/chapter1-persistence/chapter1-persistence.md

 ---
 # Structured Query Language (SQL)

 Structured Query Language (SQL) is a special-purpose programming language designed for managing data.
 Developers use SQL for inserting new data, retrieving data, updating data, and deleting data.

-SQL statments are made up of clauses, expressions, and predicates as you can see in the image below:
+SQL statements are made up of clauses, expressions, and predicates as you can see in the image below:

 ![sql update statement](images/SQL_ANATOMY_wiki.svg)

+---
 ## Queries
 A query retrieves data from one or more tables, or expressions.